Concordium/concordium-wallet-proxy/README.md

 we are deploying a new credential onto an existing account the "outcome" field will be `newCredential` instead and instead of the `accountAddress` field there will be a `details` field which contains an object with two fields `onAccount` and `credentialId`, both of which are strings.

+If a submission is finalized it will always stay finalized.
+A received transaction can transition into either committed, directly to finalized, or to absent.
+A transaction that is committed is most likely going to transition to a finalized one, although it is technically possible that it will become absent as well.

 ## Simple transfer